mHealth for Better Routine Immunization Data in Honduras (2017-2018)

 This Team in the News

-Lavanya Vasudevan, School of Medicine-Community and Family Medicine*
+- Lavanya Vasudevan, School of Medicine-Family Medicine and Community Health

 /undergraduate Team Members

 Alison Huang, Computer Science (BS)

 Kathryn Watkins, Biology (BS), History (AB2)

 Steven Yang, Computer Science (BS), Statistical Science (BS2)